who-wrote-that/cli/README.md

 1. It makes it easy to find a person of contact that owns a specific definition within a file.
 Depending on the programming language a definition may be a function or method definition, a class declaration or an interface.
 A substantial algorithm is used to provide accurate results that take into account the entire history of a project.
 2. It provides a structured overview of a file/project that also includes information on code ownership.

 Codeowners works with Git repositories.
-It uses [Tree-sitter](http://tree-sitter.github.io/tree-sitter/) parsers to build Abstract Syntax Trees of code in a multitude of programming languages.
+It uses [Tree-sitter](http://tree-sitter.github.io/tree-sitter/) parsers to build Abstract Syntax Trees of code written in a multitude of different programming languages.
 [Programming languages supported by Codeowners](#language-support) include:

 * Java
 * JavaScript